alovajs/alovajs.github.io/about/RSM.md

 ## What is the request scene model

-The request scenario model is based on the perspective of the client.
-It describes the abstract model of the client from triggering the request intent to receiving the request result.
-It consists of four stages: request timing, request behavior, request event, and response management.
-For example, when making a request, you often need to think about the following questions,
+The Request Scenario Model views things from the client's perspective.
+It abstracts the client's journey from triggering a request to receiving the result, and consists of four stages: request timing, request behavior, request events, and response management.
+For example, when making a request you often need to consider questions like:

 1. When the request is made;
 2. Whether to display the request status;